Next review date:October 29th, 2017 Apply by this date to ensure full consideration by the committee.

 The Goldman School of Public Policy is generating an applicant pool of qualified temporary instructors to teach graduate-level breadth courses should an opening arise.
 The pool will remain in place for one calendar year; those interested in remaining in the pool beyond that time must reapply.

-We are searching for instructors in the fields of: public policy; macroeconomics; international development; politics & political science; financial management of non-profit organizations; public sector budgeting; telecommunications policy; business negotiations & contracts; law & policy implementation; international relations; national & international trade policy; legislative advocacy; energy policy; policy of social movements; agriculture & food policy; water policy.
+We are searching for instructors in the fields of: public policy; macroeconomics; international development; politics & political science; financial management of non-profit organizations; public sector budgeting; telecommunications policy; business negotiations & contracts; law & policy implementation; international relations; national & international trade policy; legislative advocacy; energy policy; policy of social movements; agriculture & food policy; water policy; performance management; communications.
+The Goldman School is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.

 Teaching Responsibilities: Primary duties include teaching graduate level courses, typically one course per semester.